vpsfreecz/vpsadminos/docs/containers/devices.md

 created.

 ## Adding a new device to all containers
-If you wish to add device to all containers, all you have to do is add it to the root group and make it inheritable.
+If you wish to add a device to all containers, all you have to do is add it to the root group and make it inheritable.
 All child groups and containers will then be able to use it: